 Lloyd et al. (1991) summarised population data, not only for Britain and Ireland, but also for other countries within the distribution of each species (although these were often just estimates).
-These have allowed the production of estimates of biogeographic populations (e.g. Stroud et al. 2001).
+These have allowed the production of estimates of biogeographical populations (e.g. Stroud et al. 2001).
 Mitchell et al. (2004) updated international estimates for 25 species of British and Irish seabird and derived new totals for populations, generally at racial scales.
 The national data for these new international totals were drawn largely from the collations of Hagemeijer & Blair (1997) and Heath et al. (2000).
 As these sources are themselves secondary compilations, the 'best available' estimates presented by Mitchell et al. (2004) actually derive from a period of a decade or more.

-For seabirds there have typically been few attempts to define separate populations through analysis of movements of ringed birds [IS THIS TRUE??
-ANY EXAMPLES WHERE THIS HAS HAPPENED?], and populations presented by Lloyd et al. (1991) and Mitchell et al. (2004) generally relate with to whole sub-species, or wide but discrete geographical areas (e.g. north-east Atlantic).
+For seabirds there have typically been few attempts to define separate populations through analysis of movements of ringed birds, and populations presented by Lloyd et al. (1991) and Mitchell et al. (2004) generally relate to whole sub-species, or wide but discrete geographical areas (e.g. north-east Atlantic).

-Most of available information on populations of crakes & rails is drawn from the monograph of Taylor & van Perlo (1998), although generally this is a very poorly known group of waterbirds.
+Most of available information on populations of crakes and rails is drawn from the monograph of Taylor & van Perlo (1998), although generally this is a very poorly known group of waterbirds.